Terms and Conditions

 An Electrical Installation Condition Report is not an ‘electrical safety certificate’.
 It is a report on the condition of an electrical installation as it was found to be at the time the installation was inspected and tested.
 The purpose of an EICR is to determine the condition of an electrical installation for its continued use.
 Our fee is in respect of the work we do during the inspection and testing of the client’s installation and is payable by the client regardless of the outcome.
 If an EICR is issued with an unsatisfactory rating, this outcome will not entitle the client to withhold payment or become entitled to any reduction in price thereof.

 Electric Vehicle Charging Points

 JK Electrical has been authorised by the Office for Low Emission Vehicles (OLEV) to install Electric Vehicle charging equipment under the Electric Vehicle Homecharge Scheme (EVHS) and Workplace Charging Scheme (WCS).
-If you are intending to claim the government grant towards the installation costs of Electric Vehicle charging equipment, it is imperative that you supply us with voucher codes prior to work commencing.
-We cannot proceed with the installation of OLEV-funded Electric Vehicle charging equipment if we are not given the voucher code(s).
+If you are intending to claim the government grant towards the installation costs of Electric Vehicle charging equipment under the Workplace Charging Scheme, it is imperative that you supply us with voucher codes prior to work commencing as we cannot proceed with WCS installations if we are not given the voucher code(s).